 Kitwana is a show stopper.
 He has a gorgeous tawny coat and ear tufts that are a bit longer than Zari’s but still stand up straight.

 Kitwana and his sister Zari live on Cherry Lane.
-Petee Ocelot is across the path and Kaela Tiger is next to them.
+Petee Ocelot is across the path.

 Caracals, like Zari, are very adaptable cats, however the biggest problem they are facing in the wild is habitat destruction.
 Habitat loss is the number one reason the caracal population is declining.
 Habitat loss is directly due to the growth of the human population, urban sprawling and the need for more agricultural farms that require vast amounts of land.
 It is not only the caracal that is affected by habitat loss, but also its prey.
 Many migratory species are unable to complete their migration due to urban developments and this has a direct impact on the land and the predators who hunt them.
 It is vital that lands be protected so animals such as the caracal can continue to thrive.